 Qatar Airlines Free City Tour Service

 If you book on Qatar Airlines, like I did, they offer a complimentary tour of Doha.
-The Doha free tour is based on a first come first serve system (6 am being the best time to meet.)
-The sign up is easy to find at the airport under the giant “B.” The tour generally goes past the Islamic Art Museum, the embassy district and ends at the souk.
-The tour remarkably showcases the wealth of Doha and what a Gulf capital has to offer.
+The Doha stopover tour is based on a first come first serve system (6 am being the best time to meet.)
+The sign up is easy to find at the airport under the giant “B.” The Qatar stopover tour generally goes past the Islamic Art Museum, the embassy district and ends at the souk.
+The Doha free tour remarkably showcases the wealth of Doha and what a Gulf capital has to offer.
 The nicest feature of this tour is the 30 minutes at the end where you can explore the souk.
 It is the only place in the city where locals and tourists seem to mix, and the falafel is pretty good too.

 Stopover Doha Qatar Independent Tour